 - From approximately January to May, each Department Director may request additional funds for new positions, equipment or programs during the budget creation process.
 Requests are submitted as Decision Packages, and include a description of what the funds will be used for and estimated financial impact.

 - On/before June 30 each year, the City Council adopts the budget with any revisions it advises.
 The City Council needs a majority vote (three out of five) to adopt the budget.

 - An annual audit will be performed by an independent public accounting firm with the subsequent issue of an official Comprehensive Annual Financial Report (CAFR), including an audit opinion.

-- Quarterly financial reports will be submitted to the City Council and will be made available to the public.
+- Semi-annual financial reports will be submitted to the City Council and will be made available to the public.